News-Center/user-api/README.md

 # User Api

-The User-API is to manage user data
+The User-API is used to manage user data

 ## Getting Started